facebook/react/docs/docs/tutorial.md

 ## Composing components

 Let's build skeletons for `CommentList` and `CommentForm` which will, again, be simple `<div>`s.
-Add these two components to your file, keeping the existing `CommentBox` declaration and `ReactDOM.render` call:
+Add these two components to your file, keeping the existing `CommentBox` declaration and `ReactDOM.render` call, be sure the placement of these new components falls between the existing `CommentBox` declaration and `ReactDOM.render` call.
+The order will be `CommentBox`, `CommentList`, `CommentForm`, and finally `ReactDOM.render`:

 ```javascript
 // tutorial2.js